MattKevan/kevan.tv/_posts/2016-09-19-pen-first-pixel-later.md

 date: '2016-09-19 00:00:00'
 layout: post
 tags: []
-lead: A blank screen is a daunting prospect.
+description: A blank screen is a daunting prospect.
 There’s a strong temptation to get right in there with your wireframing software and start drawing boxes.
 But don’t give in.
 It’s a trap.
 thumbnail: ''